By Henning Lund - March 09, 2022

 From an operational point of view, you can achieve much greater benefits by integrating the two systems.
 I’ll give you my top 4 reasons:

-You get rid of manual routines that are time-consuming and prone to human error.
-You eliminate redundant data entry and have a chance to streamline processes and automate workflows, enabling you to increase response time and giving you more time to spend on the most revenue-generating activities
+You then have a chance to streamline processes and automate commercial and operational workflows.
+This enables you to increase response time and give you more time to spend on the most revenue-generating activities.

 Before CRM and ERP, your staff had their own way to deal with their daily tasks.
 If your CRM and ERP systems were harder and more cumbersome to use, they will reject them and go back to their old solutions.